edaruzicka/python-weekend-entry-task/README.md

-# Python weekend entry task
+# Python weekend entry task - solution by Eduard Ruzicka - edaruzicka@seznam.cz

-**Write a python script/module/package, that for a given flight data in a form of `csv` file (check the examples), prints out a structured list of all flight combinations for a selected route between airports A -> B, sorted by the final price for the trip.**
+**A python script, that for a given flight data in a form of `csv` file, prints out a json of all flight combinations for a selected route between airports A -> B, sorted by the final price for the trip.**

 ### Description
-You've been provided with some semi-randomly generated example csv datasets you can use to test your solution.
-The datasets have following columns:
+CSV file structure:
 - `flight_no`: Flight number.
 - `origin`, `destination`: Airport codes.
 - `departure`, `arrival`: Dates and times of the departures/arrivals.
 - `base_price`, `bag_price`: Prices of the ticket and one piece of baggage.
 - `bags_allowed`: Number of allowed pieces of baggage for the flight.

-In addition to the dataset, your script will take some additional arguments as input:
+Required arguments:

 | Argument name | type    | Description              | Notes                        |
 |---------------|---------|--------------------------|------------------------------|
 | `origin`      | string  | Origin airport code      |                              |
 | `destination` | string  | Destination airport code |                              |

-### Search restrictions
+### Search restrictions - all are implemented
 - By default you're performing search on ALL available combinations, according to search parameters.
 - In case of a combination of A -> B -> C, the layover time in B should **not be less than 1 hour and more than 6 hours**.
 - No repeating airports in the same trip!